juloberno/mamcts/README.md

 SimpleState is a 1D chain environment with two agents.
 The agents move towards the goal state if they select different actions.
-They remain at the current state if the select the same action.
+They remain at the current state if they select the same action.

-20 iterations with simple state yield the following search tree with SimpleState.
+20 iterations yield the following search tree with SimpleState.
-Stage nodes are enclosed with dotted boxes and contain the statistic informations for each agent in circles.
+Stage nodes are enclosed within dotted boxes and contain the statistic informations for each agent in circles.
-Each edge corresponds to an action of one agent with corresponding action-value V and visit count N.
+Edges correspond to an action of one agent with action-value V and visit count N indicated.

 ![Search tree example](/doc/simple_state_test_tree.svg)